The Chief Medical Officers' guideline for both men and women states that:

 - Drinking more slowly, drinking with food, and alternating with water

-The sorts of things that are more likely to happen if you do not understand and judge correctly the risks of drinking too much on a single occasion can include:
+The sorts of things that are more likely to happen if you misjudge your overall alcohol intake on a single occasion can include:

 - Accidents resulting in injury; causing death in some cases